 IJTS now claims a readership of more than 80,000.
 Another other publication that he edits is The Wiley-Blackwell Handbook of Transpersonal Psychology, the field’s first professional handbook.

-CIIS' PhD in Integral and Transpersonal Psychology
+CIIS' Ph.D. in Integral and Transpersonal Psychology

-In 2014 Hartelius was invited back to CIIS to develop and lead a new PhD in Integral and Transpersonal Psychology for working professionals who want to advance their education and contribute to scholarship and research in their areas of specialization.
+In 2014 Hartelius was invited back to CIIS to develop and lead a new Ph.D. in Integral and Transpersonal Psychology for working professionals who want to advance their education and contribute to scholarship and research in their areas of specialization.

 Opportunities that students in the part-time online degree program will have include participating in projects at a soon-to-be built campus laboratory that will bring whole-person perspectives to neuroscience research, using the lab for their own research, and interning for IJTS.
-The doctoral program launches in Fall 2016.
+The doctoral program launched in Fall 2016.

 In the meantime, Hartelius continues to pursue his own work developing new understandings of attention and embodiment for the purpose of defining states of consciousness.
 One research project he is working on is funded by CIIS supporter and former board member Ashok Vaish; the other, on psi capacity, from the BIAL Foundation.